Ch 4 - The First Law of Thermodynamics: Closed Systems

 Here we learn to use a procedure that will help us to systematically solve problems.
 This problem solving procedure will be used for the remainder of this course.

-There are many processes that are carried out under isobaric and isochoric conditions and it is important to be familiar with them.
+There are many processes that are carried out under isobaric or isochoric conditions and it is important to be familiar with them.
 In this lesson, you will learn how to analyze these special cases.

 Cycles are an important part of this course.
 This lesson is only an introduction to power, refrigeration, and heat pump cycles.
 You will learn more about thermodynamic cycles in future chapters.